LucaRodia/Neural-Network-in-Numpy/README.md

 # Neural-Network-in-Numpy
-The project aims to build a classification neural network leveraging only numpy.
+The project demonstrate how to build a neural network model for multiclass classification tasks using only Numpy, whitout relying on high level libraries such as PyTorch or TensorFlow.
+The repository currently contains all the code written so far.
+It will be better organized and documented in future.